 Bowel impaction occurs when an animal swallows indigestible things, which block the intestines.

-Bearded dragon symptoms of impaction:
+Bearded dragon symptoms of impaction are:

 - Fail to pass excrement